NickESouter/fMRIPrep-Carbon-Footprint/README.md

 This shell script is used to smooth the preprocessed BOLD data for a given subjects, and provide mean estimates of smoothness for this data both pre- and post-smoothing, with BOLD data masked by the subject's brain mask.
 Both smoothing and estimations are performed in AFNI.
 Output files are converted into a nifti format that can be used in FEAT, and any files we won't go on to use are deleted.
 Wil print a message in the terminal reflecting the end of smoothing for a given subject, as well as a progress counter for how many subjects have been smoothed relative to the number in the input directory.

-This generates a smoothed output NIFTI file that will serve as the input for FSL FEAT, as well as txt files containing mean estimates of smoothing in the aformentioned **Results** directory for a given subject.
-Seperate files are generated for the pre- and post-smoothing estimates, with one value for each of the x, y, and z dimensions for each volume (x184).
+This generates a smoothed output NIFTI file that will serve as the input for FSL FEAT, as well as txt files containing mean estimates of smoothing in the aforementioned **Results** directory for a given subject.
+Separate files are generated for the pre- and post-smoothing estimates, with one value for each of the x, y, and z dimensions for each volume (x184).

 ## Smoothing_average.py

 This Python script pulls out mean smoothness estimates for each subject within a given pipeline, and then combines all of them into a single CSV file within the specified output directory.
-For each subject, seperately for the pre- and post-smoothed data, this provides:
+For each subject, separately for the pre- and post-smoothed data, this provides:

 * The overall mean smoothness value across all volumes (x184) and dimensions (x3)
 * The mean value within the x dimension across all volumes
 * The mean value within the y dimension across all volumes
 * The mean value within the z dimension across all volumes

-At each level, outliers are removed by excluding any values 3 standard deviations above or below the mean of the respectvie dimension when calculating the average.
+At each level, outliers are removed by excluding any values 3 standard deviations above or below the mean of the respective dimension when calculating the average.

 ## fsf_generator.py

 This Python script is used to create the fsf files needed to run FSL FEAT.
 Given that each subject only has one run of the stop signal task, just one fsf file per subject is needed.
-This pipeline's higher-level group fsf file is also generated in a seperate directory.
-This script uses fsf templates, which are included in this repositroy in the 'fsf_templates' folder.
+This pipeline's higher-level group fsf file is also generated in a separate directory.
+This script uses fsf templates, which are included in this repository in the 'fsf_templates' folder.
 For first-level files, the template used depends on whether the subject has 5 or 6 EVs present (depending on whether the subject presented with any erroneous 'go' trials or not).

 Given that FEAT jobs were run directly in the terminal rather than on our HPC cluster, output files for a given pipeline are divided into batches of 13 each (an arbitrary number).
 This allows one to run each pipeline's FEAT jobs in chunks to avoid overloading the system (e.g., with 257 submitted at once).
 The size/number of each batch can be modulated within the script by increasing or decreasing value assigned to the 'batch_size' variable.